| AUSTRALIAN RAINBOWFISH

 swimming

 space, well planted and with some plant cover at the surface.
+Diet: Omnivorous.
+Small crustaceans and

 insect larvae, vegetable matter- algae and Duck Weed; will eat flake